JLuboff/connect-mssql-v2/README.md

 SQL Server session store for Connect/Express based on [![Github Stars][mssql-image] node-mssql][mssql-url] and the deprecated/abandon project [![Github Stars][connect-mssql-image] connect-mssql][connect-mssql-url].

+## Warning
+Typings will be changed in future versions due to awaiting `express-session` updated typings.
+Currently they may not be fully accurate.

 ## Installation

     npm install connect-mssql-v2